apereo/cas/Demos.md

 # Demos

 <div class="alert alert-warning"><strong>Usage Warning!</strong><p>It is important to note that these are public demo sites, used by the project for basic showcases
-and integration tests.
+and integration tests and they can be quite unstable in terms of uptime and availability.
 They are <strong>NOT</strong> set up for internal demos as they may go up and down as the project needs without notice. </p></div>

 The following demos are provided by the Apereo CAS project: